twitter-archive/clockworkraven/README.md

        **Password Authentication**

-       If you can't use an LDAP server, you can configure Clockwork Raven use "password authentication," which will allow you to manually create accounts.
+       If you can't use an LDAP server, you can configure Clockwork Raven to use "password authentication," which will allow you to manually create accounts.
 Copy config/auth.example_password.yml to config/auth.yml.
 Then,
        you can create accounts by running "rake users:add" and change passwords